 What Is An EPIRB or Emergency Position Indicating Radio Beacon?

 Safe boating is everyone’s responsibility, and there is technology available to commercial and recreational boaters called an Emergency Position Indicating Radio Beacon or EPIRB to alert Search and Rescue teams of your exact location, should the unthinkable ever happen.
-Learn everything you need to know about EPIRBs and how they take the Search out of Search and Rescue.
+Learn everything you need to know about EPIRBs including the new AIS EPIRBs and how they take the Search out of Search and Rescue.

 What Does EPIRB Stand For?